 In addition, joining a database to an availability group requires membership in the db_owner fixed database role.

-Specify the Endpoint URL When Adding or Modifying an Availability Replica (SQL Server)
+Specify Endpoint URL - Adding or Modifying Availability Replica

 Remove a Secondary Replica from an Availability Group (SQL Server)